FAQ

 Foundation FAQ

 As a private foundation, we can not give to individuals, including political candidates.
-We do fund advocacy work as allowable for 501c3.
+We do fund advocacy work as allowable for 501(c)3 organizations.
 For more information on what is allowable, see Alliance for Justice’s Bolder Advocacy program.

 Grant FAQ

-Thank you for being considerate, and carefully reviewing how or whether your agency fits with our foundation.
+Thank you for being considerate and carefully reviewing how or whether your agency fits with our foundation.
 The Weitz Family Foundation prioritizes and supports systemic change that transforms our community into an equitable place to live.
 Being able to answer how your effort addresses racial equity is crucial.
 The next question would be, are you working at the level of direct service, systemic change, or something in between?
 Every piece of the work is vital to our community.
-We prefer to target our resources where we can have them be the most impactful whenever possible.
-Additionally, we are grateful there are many other funders who appreciate and respond to the appeals for immediate action.

 - Beloved Community